a-lang/RAIDA_Tester/README.md

 The program is used to test CloudCoin RAIDA network, which is written in Bash.

-It's able to work on all Linux distro and Mac OS.
+It's able to work on all Linux distro, Mac OS and Windows 10 with WSL.

 Demonstration: https://asciinema.org/a/4bbzhe6azodv7ovl1nupg3k40